Dana Air Flight 0992: Poor decision-making

-Captain Waxtan and Dana Air
+Captain Waxton and Dana Air

-Both flight crews of Flight 0992 were of foreign origins.
-A comprehensive review on the recruitment process of both pilots were then conducted.
+Both flight crew members of Flight 0992 were of foreign origin.
+A comprehensive review on the recruitment process of both pilots was then conducted.
 The review eventually revealed several findings.
-While there was no peculiar notes or documents on First Officer Rathore, documents retrieved by the Nigerian AIB revealed that Captain Waxtan's flying license had been suspended by the United States Federal Aviation Administration (FAA) in 2009 for misdemeanours related to a heavy landing and unreported panel fix.
+While there was no peculiar notes or documents on First Officer Rathore, documents retrieved by the Nigerian AIB revealed that Captain Waxton's flying license had been suspended by the United States Federal Aviation Administration (FAA) in 2009 for misdemeanours related to a heavy landing and an unreported panel fix.
 The revalidated license issued to him by Nigerian Civil Aviation Authority (NCAA) was stamped but was not signed by any NCAA official.

-The investigation also revealed that Waxtan had been given comments by his pilot instructor to improve his performance.
-However, AIB could not find any documents to show that Waxtan had indeed improved his flying performance.
-There was also no physical evidence that Captain Waxtan had followed the mandatory requirements for recruitment, including selection interview and background check.
-All of the findings indicated that Waxtan had been hurriedly hired by Dana Air.
-The performance assessment also indicated that he had been hurriedly trained to immediately fly the MD-83, even though there were plenty of notes about Waxtan's unsatisfactory performance.
+The investigation also revealed that Waxton had been given comments by his pilot instructor to improve his performance.
+However, the AIB could not find any documents to show that Waxton had indeed improved his flying performance.
+There was also no documented evidence that Captain Waxton had followed the mandatory requirements for recruitment, including selection interview and background check.
+All of the findings indicated that Waxton had been hurriedly hired by Dana Air.
+The performance assessment also indicated that he had been hurriedly trained to immediately fly the MD-83, even though there were plenty of notes about Waxton's unsatisfactory performance.

-Findings related to Captain Waxtan's recruitment eventually led to more discovery on the corporate culture within Dana Air.
+Findings related to Captain Waxton's recruitment eventually led to more discovery on the corporate culture within Dana Air.
 The Quality Department of Nigeria's Dana Air had never been involved in the recruitment process of foreign pilots.
 Interviews by former pilots further revealed issues regarding the maintenance culture within Dana Air.
 According to the interviews, there was a habit for Dana Air crew to not enter flight defects into the technical logbook.
 Several of these malpractices had been conducted by senior Dana Air pilots.
 Most of the interviewees were pilots who had either been kicked out of the company or had decided to quit due to the issues.

-The Nigerian Civil Aviation Authority, the regulatory body for Nigerian aviation safety, was supposed to oversee the operation of every airliners in Nigeria.
-The fact that there were malpractices inside the aviation industry proved that there were ineffective oversight on airliners in the country.
+The Nigerian Civil Aviation Authority, the regulatory body for Nigerian aviation safety, was supposed to oversee the operation of every airliner in Nigeria.
+The fact that there were malpractices inside the aviation industry proved that there was ineffective oversight on airliners in the country.
 The AIB eventually asked the NCAA to intensify the safety oversight of the country's aviation sector.